 You can use the "Pages Linking Here" tool to see which pages link to each piece of content.
 So, if you plan to send a Service Detail to the trash or unpublish a document, for example, you can find out ahead of time which pages you’ll affect and avoid breaking links.

-Using “Pages Linking Here” differs slightly depending on whether you’re reviewing documents or non-document content.
+Using “Pages Linking Here” differs slightly depending on whether you’re reviewing HTML pages or documents.

 Go to “My Content” or “All Content” to find the page you want to check.

 Click either the title of a page on the left or the “Edit” button on the right.

 If you click the title, you will find the “Pages Linking Here” tab at the top right of the screen between the “View” and “Edit” tabs on the menu bar.

 If you click on the “Edit” button for a content type, such as a Service Detail page or Contact, you will find the “Pages Linking Here” tab between the “View” and “Edit” tabs at the top left of the CMS editing fields.

 Once you’ve accessed “Pages Linking Here,” you’ll see a screen that shows pages that link to this page, the content type of those pages, and the fields where the links can be found.
 The “Field Label” column lists the types of fields where links can be found, and for rich text fields, examples include “Body,” “Overview,” and “Main text.”

 If you click on the page title, you’ll go directly to that page, where you’ll be able to see the link to the piece of content that you’re using “Pages Linking Here” to examine.

 Content strategy tips